-86 Stanhope Street, Malvern is one of ten similarly detailed houses which were built on the south side of Stanhope Street, east of Glenferrie Road, at the height of the Melbourne land boom.
+88 Stanhope Street, Malvern is one of ten similarly detailed houses which were built on the south side of Stanhope Street, east of Glenferrie Road, at the height of the Melbourne land boom.
 These include houses at 44, 46, 48, 50, 52, 54, 56, 86, 88 and 92 Stanhope Street which were all built between 1886 and 1891 on land purchased by builder John Wright (Malvern Rate Books).
 Houses at 44-56 Stanhope Street were built on allotments in the Winter's Estate subdivision of 1881 (Plan of Subdivision) and the houses at 86, 88 and 92 Stanhope Park subdivision of 1888 (Auction notice).

-Stanhope Park Estate comprised eight allotments (numbered 1 to 8) between William Street (later Oxford Street) and Grace Street (Auction notice) and allotments 5 and 6 were purchased by builder John Wright (Malvern Rate Books 1889).
+Stanhope Park Estate comprised eight allotments (numbered 1 to 8) between William Street (later Oxford Street) and Grace Street (Auction notice) and Allotments 5 and 6 were purchased by builder John Wright (Malvern Rate Books 1889).
 Wright built identical 8-roomed brick houses on these two allotments - the house on Allotment 6 (88 Stanhope Street) was under construction in 1889 and the house on Allotment 5 (86 Stanhope Street) was built by 1891 (Malvern Rate Books).
 Wright also purchased Allotment 8 (92 Stanhope Street) on the corner of Grace Street in 1890 and had built an 8-roomed brick house on this allotment by the following year (Malvern Rate Books).

 Wright owned 86, 88 and 92 Stanhope Street until 1897 when ownership of the three properties was transferred to the London Bank.
-It appears that he lived at 86 Stanhope Street in 1891 (Malvern Rate Books).
-The house has reportedly been called 'Rostrevor' and 'Killara' (Butler 2002:409).
+It appears that he may have lived at 88 Stanhope Street from 1889 to 1890 after vacating 44 Stanhope Street in 1888.
+He lived at 88 Stanhope Street again in 1896 after living at 92 Stanhope Street for three years (Malvern Rate Books).

-Since 1897 there have been various owners and occupants of 86 Stanhope Street.
-In 1910 the house served as the manse for the Malvern Methodist Church, before the church purchased the property in 1913, retaining ownership until 1957 (Butler 2002:415).
+Since 1897 there have been various owners and occupants of 88 Stanhope Street.
+The house was called 'Gunyah' in the first decade of the twentieth century (Butler 2002:409).